Goudhurst, St Mary

 The first Culpepper of Bedgebury was Sir John, whose brass memorial, dated 1480, is beside the altar.
 He is shown wearing armour of the plate and mail type.

 Sir John's memorial is overshadowed by a quite wonderful alabaster Tudor monument to the Culpeppers.
 Four generations of the family are commemorated in this lovely memorial, carved in 1599.
-I a top niche is Sir Thomas Culpepper, Sheriff under Edward VI.
+In an upper niche is Sir Thomas Culpepper, Sheriff under Edward VI.
 Beneath Sir Thomas is his son Alexander with Mary, his wife.

 Sir Alexander Culpepper was an influential nobleman who was knighted by Queen Elizabeth.
 The queen is known to have visited him at Bedgebury.
 Beneath Sir Alexander is a likeness of his son Anthony, with his wife Ann, who was the daughter of the Mayor of London.
 At the bottom of the memorial are carvings of their sixteen children. kneeling in suitably reverential attitudes of prayer.